IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

-translated into a concrete question, the data needed for answering the question have already been collected and transformed into a target variable and a set of explanatory variables, and a modeling technique has already been selected and calibrated in order to answering the question by predicting the target variable given the explanatory variables.
+translated into a concrete question, the data needed for answering the question have already been collected and transformed into a target variable and a set of explanatory variables, and a modeling technique has already been selected and calibrated in order to answer the question by predicting the target variable given the explanatory variables.
 For the sake of concreteness, the model is assumed to be written in Python.
 We also assume that the company at hand has chosen Google Cloud Platform as its primary platform, which makes a certain